 - In accordance with AV industry best practices, all mounting hardware will be at minimum Grade 5 hardware.
 All load calculations will use a minimum 5x safety factor so that each fastener can carry the load of the object by itself plus the redundant anchors.
 Utilize fasteners that are rated for overhead use where appropriate.
-Prior to installation, all anchors shall have their specifications sheets approved by the project structural engineer. - Plates, controller, screen, duct or conduit, speaker brackets, projector bracket and wall equipment cabinet are all to be installed square, flush and level.
+Prior to installation, all anchors shall have their specifications sheets approved by the project structural engineer. - Cables cannot be laid on top of the ceiling grid.
+All cabling must be on "J" hooks above the tile. - Wall plates, controller, screen, duct or conduit, speaker brackets, projector bracket and wall equipment cabinet are all to be installed square, flush and level.
 The mounting screws/washers/bolts used to fix a specific item are all to be at minimum Grade 5 or better and be matching for that specific item type.

-- UIT Network Services will supply most or all network connections.
-Refer to UIT Network Infrastructure Design Standards for networking guidelines. - Audio will be free of any buzz, hum or other undesired noise.
+- UIT Network Services will supply most or all network connections. - Refer to UIT Network Infrastructure Design Standards for networking guidelines. - The preference is to avoid floor boxes whenever possible.
+If floor boxes are part of the design and approved, there must be coordination with the GC to determine the product used, location, and size. - When furniture and desks are flushed against the wall, the preference is to use wall plates in lieu of Connectrac and other products used for wire management.
+Connect Trac requires coordination with facilities, electricians, GC's and flooring contractors. - Audio will be free of any buzz, hum, or other undesired noise.
 Exact speaker positions are to be based on a practical determination of best sound coverage.
-Key decision factors include room layout, possible sound obstructions, and dispersion properties of speakers. - Projection devices will be free of any hum bars, shimmer, flicker, ghosting or any other undesired artifacts, up to the native input resolution of the projection device. - All ceiling and wall cuts are to be neatly made and positioned to meet the needs of the space. - In consultation with UIT, provide adequate power.
-All electrical works must be provided by a licensed electrician and completed to relevant US Standards.
-Final number of power outlets will be determined during the design consultation process. - Provide documentation for all installed devices.
-Include manuals, diagrams, support and end user's documentation.
+Key decision factors include room layout, possible sound obstructions, and dispersion properties of speakers. - Audio should be adequate for the space when the volume is adjusted to 50%. - Projection devices will be free of any hum bars, video noise, shimmer, flicker, ghosting, or any other undesired artifacts, up to the native input resolution of the projection device. - All ceiling and wall cut outs are to be neatly made and positioned to meet the needs of the space.
+Any holes or openings not used must be filled in or covered with a blank wall plate. - The University of Houston prefers electric screens recessed in the ceiling.
+Unless otherwise specified, the UH facilities team will install the screen.
+The facilities team will cut out the ceiling grid and frame the opening supported by a wooden frame to hold the screen.
+The screen will be tethered to the substructure.
+Power and control cabling will be hidden behind the wall.
+If the AV integrator is responsible for the screen, the same requirements are expected. - In consultation with UIT to provide adequate power, all electrical works must be provided by a licensed electrician and completed to relevant US Standards.
+The final number of power outlets will be determined during the design consultation process as well as a calculation of the overall load demand on the circuit. - The AV integrator will provide documentation for all installed devices including manuals, signal flow diagrams, end user's documentation, and all warranty information.